It might seem to contradict what I have said in other places,

 for example the title of my article “autism does define me”

-(but if you read the whole article you’ll find a similar message to what I am writing here but with a slightly different emphasis);
+(but if you read that article you’ll find a similar message to what I am writing here but with a slightly different emphasis);

 It even feels a bit incongruous to me to say it,